 Making shows accessible offers many opportunities for Theatres.
 It not only builds new audience, but can also make shows MORE accessible for current audiences.
+This article will illustrate how you can make a theatre show accessible for deaf people.

-If you are providing a Signed Performance;
+If you are providing a Signed Performance

 – Ensure that the professional you are using is of a high quality, has completed theatre work before and is registered as RSLI with NRCPD